 Figure 1: Location of research blocks in Subarea 48.6.

-3. In 2015, the fishery was limited to one Japanese and one South African flagged vessel using longlines only and the catch limits were applied to research blocks as follows:
+3. In 2017, the fishery was undertaken by one Japanese and one South African flagged vessel using longlines only.
+The catch limits by research block are provided in Table 1.